-- The Knesset Should Reject Attempts by the Government to Pass Copyright Law Hostile to Right Holders and Which Could Violate Israel's Bilateral Obligations to the U.S.: IIPA understands the Knesset has passed a first reading of the Copyright Amendment Bill 2005.
-This Bill significantly weakens protection for right holders in sound recordings, threatening their very livelihoods, and could also result in Israel violating its bilateral obligations and overruling a case decision of 2004 in favor of foreign right holders.
-The Knesset should send this Bill back to the Executive for reconsideration in light of the many points made in this submission and previous submissions to the Israeli Government.
-Rather than moving backward on copyright, as this Bill proposes to do, the Israeli Government should move forward, including adequately protecting copyright in the digital age and fully implementing the WCT and WPPT.
-Other attempts to change the copyright legislation include a proposal to substantially reduce a right holder's ability to decide how and within which structure to exploit their public performance and broadcasting rights, seriously undermining their negotiating position with respect to users of recorded music - Fortify Special Police IPR Units: The Special Police Units function well in Israel, but they require significantly more manpower to be as effective as possible, and should have the authority to take actions ex officio.
-The National Police Unit should have the authority to coordinate districts for more effective and sustained enforcement. - Give Copyright Piracy Cases Priority Attention: Police attorneys and prosecutors should expeditiously handle incoming copyright piracy files, proceed with criminal prosecutions of pirates within shorter periods of time, and ask for substantially higher penalties.
+- The Knesset should reject attempts by the government to pass copyright legislation that is hostile to right holders and may violate Israel's bilateral obligations to the U.S.: The Knesset should send the Copyright Bill, 2005 back to the Executive for reconsideration in light of the many points made in this submission and previous submissions to the Israeli government.
+For example, notably, the draft does not include provisions to protect against circumvention of technological protection measures used by creators to protect their works in the online and digital ages or against trafficking in circumvention devices.
+Rather than moving backward on copyright, as this Bill proposes to do, the Israeli Government should move forward, including fully implementing the WCT and WPPT.
+Other attempts to change the copyright legislation include a Bill on the establishment of a new copyright tribunal which also proposes to substantially reduce a right holder's ability to decide how and within which structure to exploit their public performance and broadcasting rights, seriously undermining their negotiating position with respect to users of recorded music. - Fortify Special Police IPR Units: The Special Police Units are understaffed, under-funded, uncoordinated, and refuse to take actions ex officio.
+The National Police Unit should have the authority to coordinate districts for more effective and sustained enforcement. - Tackle Burgeoning Internet Piracy Problem: The police are not actively pursuing Internet piracy cases and are not willing to assist in the raiding of Internet pirates. - Give Copyright Piracy Cases Priority Attention: Police attorneys and prosecutors have shown little inclination to undertake criminal enforcement against commercial pirates.
+Police attorneys and prosecutors should expeditiously handle incoming copyright piracy files, proceed with criminal prosecutions of pirates within shorter periods of time, and ask for substantially higher penalties.